romamik/typed-eval-rs/README.md

 This means the compiled function executes directly on the context with minimal overhead: no AST walking, no bytecode, etc.

+There is an article, that walks through some of the design decisions behind type-eval: https://blog.romamik.com/blog/2025-09-23-building-typed-eval

 ## Status

 This is an **experimental** project.